rai-project/cuda-docker-volume/README.md

     systemctl daemon-reload

-Try starting the socket.
-It should succeed.

-    systemctl start rai-docker-volume.socket
-    systemctl status rai-docker-volume.socket

 Try startring the plugin.
-It should succeed.
+It should succeed, and automatically start the socket also.

     systemctl start rai-docker-volume.service
+    systemctl status rai-docker-volume.socket
     systemctl status rai-docker-volume.service

 Check that the rai-cuda volume is present:

     docker volume ls

+## Troubleshooting steps

+You can run the rai-docker-volume binary as root yourself, and it should work the same way.

+If the plugin does not create a volume, you can try making one yourself and seing what happens.
 Identify your nvidia driver version with `nvidia-smi` or through some other means.
 Try creating a volume using that diver version.
 For example, for driver version `361.119`: